Thelma Ekiyor: Nigeria

 In 2010, Ekiyor was appointed the first Executive Director of the TY Danjuma Foundation (TYDF), which focuses on improving access to health care and education to those who live in the Taraba State, a region in North East Nigeria.
 In 2011, TYDF commissioned a community school project that would establish the first formal school in Fulatara, a community in Bauchi State, Nigeria.
 At the commissioning, Ekiyor stated that "educational development could only be achieved through community participation with enabling leadership role of the government," and emphasized the importance of enrolling girls.

 In 2020, Ekiyor was appointed chairperson of the Micro, Small and Medium-sized businesses' division of the Nigerian Association of Chambers of Commerce, Industry, Mines and Agriculture (NACCIMA).
 In this role, Ekiyor will work with small businesses with the goal of improving their capabilities and benefiting the overall Nigerian economy.

 Liberia

 At a WANEP conference in Ghana in 2000, Ekiyor met Leymah Gbowee, the 2011 Nobel Peace Prize laureate who was central to the movement to include women in the peaceful resolution of the Second Liberian Civil War.
 Ekiyor encouraged, mentored, and worked alongside Leymah Gbowee during this process, and the two women became very close.
-In her 2011 memoir, Gbowee writes that "Thelma isn't just my friend; she's my sister, my twin, my shadow self, and someone who understands the political side of me in a way no one else does."
+In her 2011 memoir, Gbowee writes: "Thelma isn't just my friend; she's my sister, my twin, my shadow self, and someone who understands the political side of me in a way no one else does."

 After WIPNET's founding, Ekiyor appointed Gbowee as the coordinator of the Liberian WIPNET chapter.
 The two women continued to work together later when they founded WIPSEN-Africa in 2006.